MarkEdmondson1234/markedmondson.me-hugo/content/post/2017-01-12-real-time-GTM-google-cloud-r-shiny-1.md

 Then to read the data:

-1. The Shiny app calls an App Engine URL.
+1. The Shiny app calls Big Query every X seconds.
-2. App Engine queries the BigQuery table and returns the most recent rows as JSON.
-3. Shiny reads the JSON and puts it into a reactive dataset.
+2. The data is aggregated
-4. A forecast is made with the updated data.
+3. A forecast is made with the updated data.
-5. The Highcharts visualisation reads the changing dataset, and adds it to the visualisation.
+5. The Highcharts visualisation reads the changing dataset, and updates the visualisation.

 This blog will cover the first, putting data into BigQuery.
+The code for the finished app is available on Github here:  [https://github.com/MarkEdmondson1234/ga-bq-stream](https://github.com/MarkEdmondson1234/ga-bq-stream)

 ## BigQuery configuration